HenningBeyer/RL-Source-Collection/README.md

 # RL-Source-Collection
-A collection of relevant sources for reinforcement learning (RL) for 2018 - 2024.
-The state of RL research might change with time.
+A relevant collection of RL research and general sources (ranging from 2018 -2024) [is provided here](https://drive.google.com/drive/folders/1nefw5FQm6zTuMbPGvaM67fKIJJ6Yu-uV).

 # Depictions

 New to RL?
 Here are a few self-made RL depictions, showing major research areas and practical approaches with their connections.
 The depictions are generally available as a shared [Google Slides presentation](https://docs.google.com/presentation/d/1rUTgfJ1dmDprwdEZaN-7dcyWc7nw73MpmQmUY44LPXY/edit?usp=sharing).
+And there are still a few more slides in there.

 ## A General Overview of RL